 Survive Being Stuck in a Car in Snow

-In addition to the all-purpose emergency roadside kit, a few extra items may be useful in winter:
+In addition to all-purpose roadside emergency kits, a few extra items may be useful in winter when you might encounter snow and ice:

 - Ice scraper and snow brush